agaveplatform/php-api-base/README.md

 ## Agave PHP API Base Image

 This is the base image used to create the Agave PHP API Images.
-It has Apache2 and PHP 5.5 installed and configured with a custom php.ini and apache config.
+It has Apache2 and PHP 5.6 installed and configured with a custom php.ini and apache config.
 Webapps using this image may access a database connection to a [MySQL](https://registry.hub.docker.com/u/library/mysql) or [MariaDB](https://registry.hub.docker.com/u/library/mariadb) container defined in the environment and/or linked at runtime.
-CORS is already bundled into the apache rewrite rules fo the virutal host, so no need to worry about that.

 ## What is the Agave Platform?